- Airlines will always try to sit children with their parents (subject to check-in)

 Read our guide for those wanting to know their rights on being downgraded on their flight.
 This guide is complete with FAQ’s, tips to help you know your rights and regulations in both the US and EU.

-An Involuntary Downgrade is when a passenger's ticket has been downgraded this can be for example when a passenger who is flying on the premium economy, business class or first class has been downgraded and told to sit in economy class.
+An Involuntary Downgrade is when a passenger's ticket has been downgraded.
+For example, when a passenger who is flying in the premium economy, business class or first class has been downgraded and told to sit in economy class.
 This can happen when the class is full and passengers who've reserved their seat using passengers miles 'award ticket' can be asked to allow passengers who've purchased the ticket with money to take their place.
 However, a refund of passenger miles can be given by the airlines.

 According to Civil Aviation Authority, if your airline downgrades you to a lower class from the one you were meant to be in, you are entitled to reimbursement of a percentage of the price for the flight on which you were downgraded.
 Remember that your airline must compensate you within seven days.